-On the Microsoft Flow community site I found an interestig question about finding the first working day of the month using Microsoft Flow.
+On the Power Automate community site I found an interesting question about finding the first working day of the month using Microsoft Power Automate

 So I thought I’ll take that challenge!